$1,785 to $2,368 pp (USD)

 Day 6

-Full Day Exploration of the Mara Ecosystem
+Full-Day Exploration of the Masai Mara National Reserve

-Full Day Exploration of the Mara Ecosystem
+Full-Day Exploration of the Masai Mara National Reserve

 A full day is dedicated to the Mara to maximize the chances of witnessing complex predator-prey interactions.
 If visiting between July and October, the focus shifts to the Great Migration, where over 1.5 million wildebeest and zebras traverse the Mara River.